onzfonz/comp227/src/content/7/en/part7d.md

 ### Minifying the code

 When we deploy the application to production, we are using the *main.js* code bundle that is generated by webpack.
-The size of the *main.js* file is 1009487 bytes even though our application only contains a few lines of our code.
+The size of the *main.js* file for me is 2000891 bytes even though our application only contains a few lines of our code.
 The large file size is because the bundle also contains the source code for the entire React library.
 The size of the bundled code matters since the browser has to load the code when the application is first used.
-With high-speed internet connections, 1009487 bytes is not an issue, but if we were to keep adding more external dependencies, loading speeds could become an issue, particularly for mobile users.
+With high-speed internet connections, 2000891 bytes (1.9MB) is not an issue, but if we were to keep adding more external dependencies, loading speeds could become an issue, particularly for mobile users.
+ > *Or for those of us whose connection still feels like it's a 56k modem.* 😏

 If we inspect the contents of the bundle file, we notice that it could be greatly optimized in terms of file size by removing all of the comments.
 There's no point in manually optimizing these files, as there are many existing tools for the job.